Want to learn how to work smarter, not harder?

 The mindset to work smarter, not harder

-It’s about adjustments, about doing the things we already do—we have to do—better, faster and more efficiently.
+It’s about adjustments, about doing what we already do—we have to do—better, faster, and more efficiently.

 You’re not looking for one or two big things to change your life; you’re looking for lots of little things that amount to a few seconds here or a minute there.

 The same way life happens.

 You’re saying: Are you kidding me?